nytimes/kyt/docs/commands.md

 1. Creates a new [kyt.config.js](/docs/kytConfig.md)
 2. Creates a .gitignore and .editorconfig
-3. Creates linter configurations -  .eslintrc and .stylelintrc files
+3. Creates linter configurations -  .eslintrc.json and .stylelintrc.json files
 4. Adds kyt commands to npm scripts

 ### setup with a starter-kyt